 In a September interview with FiftyFive.One, newly named United Development Academy director Tim Carter said he wanted the team’s program to be “inclusive and not exclusive.”
-Carter also said he was looking for a collaborative process with the National Sports Center, MYSA, and youth clubs throughout the state.
+Carter also said he was looking for a collaborative process with the National Sports Center, Minnesota Youth Soccer Association (MYSA), and youth clubs throughout the state.
 “We don’t want to be a competitor in the market,” said Carter.
 He also said it was “important to take time and listen to the stakeholders.”

 Carter has now met with over 50 club directors of coaching throughout the state, according to a source.
 Some of those who have met with Loons’ DA director have called him “extremely thorough.”

-It was confirmed that United is expected to enter all age groups in their academy starting this fall.
+United will enter the U-13 and U-14 age groups in their academy starting this fall.
 The DA schedules are made to allow all age groups from a team to travel together for matches.